MyOutDeskLLC/SalesforceDuplicateFileScanner/README.md

 ## Usage
 You can create the following objects & upload the code to your own Salesforce instance.
-After uploading, simply queue the process by calling the following from either a controller or anonymous execution window
+After uploading, simply queue the process by calling the following from either a controller or anonymous execution window.
+**Make sure to set your own key and secret first at the top of the FileScanner**

 ```java
 // Do initial scan